bernatze/Lattice_Deformation/README.md

 # Contents

-Python scripts coded by Bernat Corominas-Murtra at the IST Austria (2020)
+Python scripts coded by Bernat Corominas-Murtra at the IST Austria (2020).

-The author wants to thank Réka Kórei for early versions of the deformation functions
+The author wants to thank Réka Kórei for early versions of the deformation functions.

 ## Micropipette aspiration analysis

+Standard ImageJ script for analysis of the micropipette aspiration time lapse movies to acquire deformation rates.

     PipetteAssayMeasurement.txt

-Standard ImageJ script for analysis of the micropipette aspiration time lapse movies to acquire deformation rates.

 ## Python scripts